geoext/geoext3-ws/src/feature-grid/create.md

 * When a row is selected in the grid, it is visually highlighted.
 Wouldn't it be nice if the feature on the map would also have a different style once its associated row is selected?

 * Assign a `selectionchange` listener on the grid and ensure that the correct feature is highlighted in the map.
-Hint: Create a new style, and in the callback reset the style for every feature and reassign the new style to the to the currently selected feature.
+Hint: Create a new style and in the callback reset the style for every feature and reassign the new style to the to the currently selected feature.
 Use `console.log(arguments)` to see what you have been passed and how you can get the feature from the passed arguments.

 * **Bonus:** Once the feature has a different style on the map, it would be nice if we could see that style in the grid, right?
 Change the `selectionchange` listener to also update the grid once the style of the feature has changed.